mEyob/mEyob.github.io/_posts/2019-10-03-linear-regression.md

 Out of the 6396 unique cars listed, 1540 are Nissan Altima, 1317 are Toyota Camry, 1058 are Honda Accord and so on.

-## 4. Analysis
+### 4. Analysis

-Let us start the analysis by studying the price of honda accord cars.
-Summary statistics of the car listing data is shown in the following figure.
+#### Honda Accord

+Summary statistics for used Honda Accord cars in the data set:

 <center><img src="{{ site.baseurl }}/assets/img/honda-describe.png" align="middle" style="width: 400px; height: 400px" /></center>

-The following plots clearly show that a strong negative relationship between the mileage and price of a car and a strong positive relationship between release date and price.
+The following plots reveal the strong negative relationship between mileage and price and the strong positive relationship between release year and price.

 <center><img src="{{ site.baseurl }}/assets/img/honda-trend-curves.png" align="middle" style="width: 800px; height: 500px" /></center>